openmrs/openmrs-contrib-itsm-terraform/README.md

   - _build.rb_: build helper (thor) file
   - _conf/_ : configuration files and authentication files
   - _conf/template-stack_: base files used when creating new stacks
-  - _conf/provisioning_: keys and helpers to run ansible when provisioning a machine
+  - _conf/provisioning_: keys and helpers to run ansible when provisioning a machine.
+Each
   - _modules/_: terraform modules
+  - _modules/single-machine_: terraform module to generate a machine, with a A DNS record.
   - _global-variables.tf_: global terraform variables symlinked on each stack
   - _base-network/_ : stack basic infrastructure (network, subnets, routers)
   - _other-stacks/_: each machine should have a directory defined in here.
 Each folder should be a different state/stack file.